Last Updated on February 26, 2026 by Homegrown Florida

 Types of Peas: Shelling Peas vs. Snap Peas

 Before we get into the details of planting, it’s important to know what type of peas you’re working with.
-There are two main varieties: shelling peas and snow/snap peas.
+There are three cool-season varieties you’ll most commonly grow in Florida: shelling peas, snap peas, and snow peas.

-• Snow or Snap Peas: With snow and snap peas, you get the best of both worlds—the whole pod is edible, so there’s no need for shelling.
-The sweet, crunchy pods make snap peas a versatile choice for fresh eating, stir-fries, and salads.
-Snap peas tend to be a great option because they’re space-efficient and easy to enjoy straight from the garden.
+- Snow or Snap Peas: With snow and snap peas, you get the best of both worlds—the whole pod is edible, so there’s no need for shelling.
+Snap peas have thick, rounded pods with visible peas inside.
+Snow peas are flatter, and you harvest them while the peas inside are still very small and immature.
+Both are excellent for fresh eating, stir-fries, and salads.

-For this guide, we’ll focus mainly on snap peas, but many of the same principles apply to both types.
+For this guide, we’ll focus mainly on snap peas, but many of the same principles apply to all three types.

 Ideal Conditions for Growing Peas in Florida